- Your urinary system, also called the renal system or urinary tract, removes waste from your blood, in the form of urine.

 - urethritis, an infection of the urethra

-- pyelonephritis, an infection of the upper urinary tract, which is very serious because it may affect the kidneys
+- pyelonephritis, an infection of the upper urinary tract, which canbe very serious because it affects the kidneys

 Kidney stones develop when waste chemicals in your urine form crystals that clump together.
-The can cause tremendous pain.
+They can cause severe pain.
 It is important to see your doctor if you think you might have a kidney stone.

-Urinary retention – being unable to empty your bladder, can be acute or chronic.
+Urinary retention, is being unable to empty your bladder.
+It can be acute or chronic (short or long term).

-If you can’t pass urine even though you feel the need to, and your bladder is full, this is acute urinary retention.
-If you feel you might be in retention, go to your nearest emergency department.
+If you can't pass urine even though you feel the need to, and your bladder is full, this is acute urinary retention.
+If you feel you might have urinary retention, see your doctor, visit a medical centre urgently, or go to your nearest emergency department.

 People with chronic urinary retention can urinate, but do not completely empty the urine from their bladders.
 This can be a slow-developing and long-lasting medical condition.